aksandhu23/aksandhu23/README.md

 I am currently pursuing a Master of Environmental Data Science degree at the UCSB Bren School of Environmental Science & Management in California.
 My Master's Capstone project aims to analyze emissions intensity of electrified steel production in the United States at the individual plant level and the repo can be accessed here.

 - 🔭 My goal is to gain a deeper understanding of the approaches used to solve advanced environmental challenges.
+- ⚡ Fun fact: I love puzzles and solving complex problems which has led me into the field of data science.
 - 📫 How to reach me: aksandhu@bren.ucsb.edu
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I love puzzles and solving complex problems which has led me into the field of data science.

 ### Experience